vbanurag/iisc_capstone_movie_recommender/README.md

 # Movie Recommendation Engine

 A machine learning-based recommendation system using the MovieLens 100K dataset and KMDB 5000 dataset implementing multiple recommendation approaches.
+The solution is attempted in two ways, a) Content-based filtering, and b) Collaborative filtering.

 ## Overview

 This project implements three different recommendation algorithms:
-- Collaborative Filtering using K-Nearest Neighbors
+- Collaborative Filtering using K-Nearest Neighbors and SVD
 - Softmax Decomposition-Discovery (DD)
-- Content-Based Filtering using Cosine Similarity
+- Content-Based Filtering using Cosine Similarity and NLP based approach

 ## Dataset